Best Geiger Counters for Radiation Detection

 Pancake probes, wands with a small circular ‘pancake’ on the end with a specialized mesh, are typically used to detect large areas.

 Windows are used on probes to reduce radiation detected by simply shielding out radiation you don’t wish to detect.
 A small thin mica sheet can slide over a probe to eliminate Alpha particle detection.
 A thick steel door is used to swing over some probes to eliminate beta particle detection, leaving just gamma detection capabilities.
-We used all of these with the Victoreen detector in the military and while they can be accurate, it was a bit cumbersome to figure out at first.
+We used all of these with the Victoreen detector in the military, and while they can be accurate, they were a bit cumbersome to figure out at first.

 The detection ranges for the Geiger counters we suggest are:

-• GQ GMC-300S: 0.01 µSv/h to 99 Sv/hr – low enough for background readings and high enough to track a lethal radiation dose in 2 minutes.
+• GQ GMC-300S: 0.01 µSv/h to 328 µSv/hr – low enough for background readings and high enough to identify emergencies.

-We converted some of these from MeV, Roentgen, rad, rem, etc. to Sievert units, the standard international (SI) measurement of dose.
+We converted some of these from MeV, Roentgen, rad, rem, etc., to Sievert units, the standard international (SI) dose measurement.

 How to Use a Geiger Counter